Polynomial Identity Testing via Evaluation of Rational Functions: Alternating Algebra Representation

 \end{lemma}

-That is, \(\VanGenkl\) is the polynomial formed (up to sign) from a given \((k+l+2)\)-vertex simplex by iteratively applying to it the \(k+1\) boundaries weighted by \(\alpha^0, \alpha^1, \ldots, \alpha^k\).
-The sign factor in \cref{eq.simplicial-vangen} can be removed if one rearranges \cref{eq.def.gen} so that the first \(l+1\) columns come after the last \(k+1\) columns.
+That is, \(\VanGenkl\) is the polynomial formed from a given \((k+l+2)\)-vertex simplex by iteratively applying to it the \(k+1\) boundaries weighted by \(\alpha^k, \alpha^{k-1}, \ldots, \alpha^0\) respectively, where \(\alpha^r\) stands for the weight function interpolated by the polynomial \(\alpha^r\). \begin{proof} Using our notation, the explicit expression \eqref{eq.EVC.expanded} in \expref{Proposition}{prop.vangen.basic} can be rewritten as